-The popularization of security surveillance systems has been a key factor in reducing crime rates, as well as, investigation and identification of offenders post any such incidents.
+The popularization of security surveillance systems is divided in Analog Camera vs IP Camera, and it has been a key factor in reducing crime rates, as well as, investigation and identification of offenders post any such incidents.
 A common concern of the individuals planning the installation of CCTV systems at their premises is the camera to choose, IP or Analog.
 Approach a CCTV camera manufacturer in UK to learn more about IP and Analog cameras.

-The IP and analog cameras differ in the video processing technique, clarity of videos, capabilities, and video transmission.
+There is a major Difference Between IP and Analog Camera is in the video processing technique, clarity of videos, capabilities, and video transmission.

 The IP cameras function as both camera and video processors.
 The Network Video Recorder (NVR) technology integrated into the IP cameras enables the camera to process the video captured before transmitting it to the recorder through an Ethernet cable.
 It is the ideal choice for areas of any size, with the technology allowing up to 128 cameras in a single connection.

 On the other hand, the analog camera doesn’t process the videos.
 It would transmit whatever was captured to the Digital Video Recorder (DVR).
 Since the DVR is the component that processes the video images, it has limitations in the number of cameras that can be installed on a single system.
 You can install a maximum of 32 analog cameras only.
 The data transmitted through a coaxial cable is poor in resolution compared to an IP camera.

 Factors to be Considered before Choosing the Camera: Analog vs IP Camera